shahzaib086/sharehub/README.md

 - **User Registration and Authentication**: Secure login and registration to ensure a trusted community of users.
 - **Item Posting**: Users can post items, such as food, books, clothes, and more, for others to see.
 - **Categories and Filtering**: Items can be categorized and easily searched or filtered by type, making it convenient for users to find what they need.
-- **Location-Based Search**: Users can see available items near them to facilitate easy pickup.
+- **Favourites**: Users can add categories to their favourites and when there is any new item posted in that category user will be notified by push notifications.
 - **Notifications**: Notifications alert users when new items are posted in their area of interest.

 ## Group Members